chinamike65/hugo-tuolesi/content/book4/book4en.md

 The smallest afflictions are the most subtle afflictions, the seeds of afflictions.
 Generally, one cannot recognize them.
 If one does not think that it is a kind of affliction, when the seeds and seeds are cut off, all afflictions will be cut off.

-Once all the afflictions are cut off, they will be liberated and become an arahant, and then they will enter the path of non-learning.
+Once all the afflictions are cut off, they will be liberated and become an Arhat, and then they will enter the path of non-learning.

-(5) Unlearned Theravada Arahants who are liberated are called the Unlearned Dao, because from the perspective of eliminating afflictions and afflictions, it is no longer necessary to continue studying at this level.
+(5) Unlearned Theravada Arhats who are liberated are called the Unlearned Dao, because from the perspective of eliminating afflictions and afflictions, it is no longer necessary to continue studying at this level.

 But from the perspective of the Mahayana eradicating the barriers to knowledge, there is actually a way to learn, and one needs to learn it.